JaKooLit/Hyprland-v4/README.md

 - [X] ~~Use kitty in favor of foot~~ - Dropped the idea of kitty.
 Kitty using twice memory compared to foot.

 ### Special thanks to:
-- @markob94 for testing of this script and finding initial bugs